 “We bumped into a few of them,” he said.
 “We were looking into a possible acromantula nest, actually, but we found trolls instead.”
 He stretched his hands over his head.
 He looked exceedingly pleased with himself.
 “I’ve never gotten to fight a forest troll before.”

 “How hard could they be?”
 Rose asked, leaning against the wall.
-“I thought they were the smallest of the trolls,”
+“I thought forest trolls were the smallest.”

 Rose had no idea if bees really did have a hive mind.
 She rather doubted it - that sounded a little too much like something out of Beedle the Bard’s lost stories or something - but she didn’t care enough to find out.
 “Huh.
 Learn something new every day.”
 That was one of her favourite parts of working for the D.C.B.: no matter how much she learned, there always seemed to be something new.
 She surveyed James and Brennan again - there was blossoming bruise across his collarbone, and she had a large cut with congealing blood on her cheek.
 “Did you - er - have to stop to get treated for anything?”

 James snorted.
-“No, Rosie, we didn’t go to St. Mungo’s and give your boyfriend a heart attack.”
+“No, Rosie, we didn’t go to St. Mungo’s and say hello to your boyfriend.”